 - Establishing the Medical School’s first longitudinal integrated clerkship, the internationally renowned Rural Physicians Associate Program (RPAP), as well as the Metropolitan Physicians Associate Program (MetroPAP)

-- Bringing the Program in Human Sexuality to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality
+- Bringing the Institute for Sexual and Gender Health to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality

 - Sponsoring eight of the 11 family medicine residency programs in Minnesota